mmoran0032/essentials/README.rst

 According to `this
 site <https://nlesc.gitbooks.io/cern-root-conda-recipes/content/index.html>`__,
-I *can* use Conda to install bnaries for ROOT, rootpy, and root-numpy!
+I *can* use Conda to install binaries for ROOT, rootpy, and root-numpy!
 Plus, it claims to work with Python3, so I'm doing it!
 Just in case, I'm copying the steps below for getting it set up.

 **BUT,** like everything else, I can't use it with 3.5, only 3.4...
 But, they have a development branch that works with 3.5::

-    conda install -c NLeSC fftw
-    conda install -c NLeSC gsl
     conda install -c https://conda.anaconda.org/nlesc/label/dev root

 And ROOT is automatically sourced!
 Running ``root`` will bring up the regular